 Preparing to Conceive

-In a perfect world all babies would be planned.
-Obviously that’s not true…but let’s talk about this for a second.
-Fertility is optimal in women from their late teens to their late 20s.
+In a perfect world, all babies would be planned.
+Obviously, that’s not true…but let’s talk about this for a second.
+Fertility is optimal for women from their late teens to their late 20s.
 It begins to go down a bit from there, until they enter menopause in their late 40s to 50s and are no longer fertile.

 When a woman is planning to conceive a baby, it is important that she nourish her body.
 Now is not the time to cleanse, heal, or diet.
 If a woman is severely overweight or has known health problems, then she should seriously consider addressing these before attempting to conceive.
 Pregnancy is high-risk when a woman is not healthy, and the baby is at higher risk of developmental disorders, diabetes, genetic disorders, and so on.
 It’s possible to have a healthy pregnancy and baby when a woman’s health is not optimal (especially the first baby), but it’s certainly not what we want.